frietz58/se_hiob/README.md

 HIOB

+This is a mirror of the git repo https://github.com/kratenko/HIOB.
+The work has been done by Peer Springstübe, in succession and together with Tobias Knöppler, Stefan Heinrich and Matthias Kerzel in the framework a Diploma Thesis.

 ====
 HIOB is modular hierarchical object tracking framework written in python and tensorflow.
 It uses a combination of offline trained CNNs for visual feature extraction and online trained CNNs to build a model of the tracked object.

 HIOB was created for a diploma thesis on CNNs at the Department of Informatics of the [Universität Hamburg](https://www.uni-hamburg.de/) in the research group [Knowledge Technology (WTM)](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/).
 During a bachelor thesis the performance has been further improved and it has been adapted to run inside of [ROS](http://www.ros.org/).

-The ROS integration of HIOB lives in a separate repository: https://github.com/theCalcaholic/hiob_ros
+The ROS integration of HIOB lives in a separate repository: https://git.informatik.uni-hamburg.de/wtm/hierarchical-object-tracking-ros
 TODO: add link to the docker image of hiob_ros.

 The algorithm in HIOB is inspired by the [FCNT](https://github.com/scott89/FCNT) by *Wang et al* presented in their [ICCV 2015 paper](http://202.118.75.4/lu/Paper/ICCV2015/iccv15_lijun.pdf).
 The program code of HIOB is completely independet from the FCNT and has been written by us.